RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

     ![crdb-upgrade-node](/images/rs/crdb-upgrade-node.png)

-1. To upgrade each CRDB instance including the Redis version and CRDB protocol version, run:
+1. To upgrade each CRDB instance, including the Redis version and CRDB protocol version, run:

     ```sh
     rladmin upgrade db <database_name | database_ID>
     ```

     If the protocol version is old, read the warning message carefully and confirm.

     ![crdb-upgrade-protocol](/images/rs/crdb-upgrade-protocol.png)

     The CRDB instance uses the new Redis version and CRDB protocol version.

-    {{% expand "To upgrade the CRDB instance without upgrading the protocol version:" %}}
-You can use the `keep_crdt_protocol_version` option to upgrade the database without upgrading the CRDB protocol version and continue using the old version.
+    Use the `keep_crdt_protocol_version` option to upgrade the database feature version without upgrading the CRDB protocol version.

     If you use this option, make sure that you upgrade the CRDB protocol soon after with the `rladmin upgrade db` command.

     You must upgrade the CRDB protocol before you update the CRDB feature set version.
-    {{% /expand %}}

 1. If the feature set version is old, you must upgrade all of the CRDB instances.
 Then, to update the feature set for each active-active database, run: